PalD777/SP_RestaurantManagementSystem/README.md

 ![Product Name Screen Shot][product-screenshot]

-S&P Restaurant Management System aims to provide easy access between the customers and the restaurant.Customers can access a Flask page to order dishes which is then sent to the server via sockets.
+S&P Restaurant Management System aims to provide easy access between the customers and the restaurant.
+Customers can access a Flask page to order dishes which is then sent to the server via sockets.
 The server has an option to display the orders in a UI, allowing easy and efficient access.
 Each table has a separate client device which the customers of that table can access.
 The menu is stored in a database on the server which is dynamically refreshed for clients, preventing data inconsistency.
 The orders are also stored in MySQL, enabling external data analysis.

 <p align="right">(<a href="#top">back to top</a>)</p>